 - Gap year 1990-91 teaching English in Kagoshima, Japan; awarded brown belt in full-contact karate; prize winner in prefectural karate tournament for best performance, though losing to a former sumo wrestler; passed Japanese Government language proficiency test (6000 words/1000 characters level).

 - Governor, the Contemporary Dance Trust.

-Intellectual Property – “A tenacious, talented and quick-witted new silk.
+Intellectual Property – “A tenacious, talented and quick-witted silk who receives plaudits for his courtroom advocacy.
 He stands out for his capabilities acting in patent, design right and trade mark infringement disputes.
-He is very easy to work with and incredibly client-focused.
-He has a brilliant mind, and is outstandingly commercial and incisive.”CHAMBERS UK 2017
+He is also noted for his experience handling proceedings in the IPEC, the Court of Appeal and the Supreme Court”.

 Intellectual Property – ‘A fighter, who is good-humoured and works well as part of a team.’LEGAL 500, 2016

 IT and telecoms – “Tenacious and understanding of the bigger picture.’Legal 500, 2016

 “An extremely accomplished advocate who has encyclopaedic knowledge of IP law and procedure.”LEGAL 500 2016